Example of an applet that runs class Sample located in file Sample.jar

 produces a compressed jar file named Sample.jar.pack.gz

-(Size of Sample.jar.pack.gz
+(Size of Sample.jar.pack.gz is 2113 bytes

-(deflated 67% from original Sample.jar
+(deflated 67% from original Sample.jar))

 When the following line is added to the Java applet: